 - Letter from department head or chair endorsing the application and agreeing to the transfer and administration of the funds.

 The deadline for summer 2018 New Horizons Fellowships is February 15, 2018 by 5 p.m.

 The applications will be reviewed by the ad hoc committee, which will makes its recommendations to the IPRH Director.
 The IPRH Director and Associate Director serve on the committee in an ex officio capacity.
 Submissions will be evaluated on the following criteria: the scholarly promise of the project and the applicant’s preparation to undertake the proposed research; the quality of the narrative proposal, including the case it makes for the contributions of the project to debates in the scholar’s field(s); the feasibility of the work plan for the period of work projected; and the case for the integration of the undergraduate research assistant into the work plan.

-Questions about the IPRH New Horizons Summer Faculty Research Fellowship can be addressed to Dr. Nancy Castro, Associate Director of IPRH, at email@example.com or (217) 244-7913.
+Questions about the IPRH New Horizons Summer Faculty Research Fellowship can be addressed to Dr. Nancy Castro, Deputy Director of IPRH, at email@example.com or (217) 244-7913.